-There a number of tools you can use to paint different types of landscape such as mountains or grassland, sculpt continents, add forests, roads, towns, cities, lakes and rivers.
+There a number of features you can use to paint different types of landscape such as mountains or grassland, sculpt continents, or add forests, roads, towns, cities, lakes and rivers.

 I made the following rough map of the area covered by the PowerPoint map above.
 It’s not finished, and there are some things I would do over (the hill line east of the river doesn’t look that good), but you can see the tool can produce more aesthetically pleasing results than PowerPoint

 You can save your maps for future editing and download them as JPGs.
 It’s a pretty cool tool and I would recommend checking it out.